Whatsapp +642902026334

 Meals: Breakfast, Lunch, Dinner

-Pokhara is famed for those jaw-dropping, picture-postcard panoramas.
-The backdrop of stunning Himalayan peaks, the most picturesque of them being Machhapuchhare (Fishtail), and the still waters of Phewa Lake adorn the beauty of this pretty town, also recognized as the adventure hub of Nepal, with the surrounding hills being the breeding grounds of the famed ‘Gurkha’ soldiers.
+Pokhara is famed for those panoramas that the guidebooks and postcards rightly find irresistible.
+The backdrop of stunning Himalayan Peaks, the most picturesque of them being Machhapuchhare (Fishtail), and the still waters of Fewa Lake adorn the beauty of this pretty town, also recognized as the adventure sports hub of Nepal.

-In Pokhara we visit the impressive International Mountain Museum - one of its kind in the world, established to showcase the records of the successful ascents of 8000m+ peaks, geographic flora and fauna, and human activities in the range.
+Entering Pokhara we visit the impressive International Mountain Museum - one of its kind in the world, established to showcase the records of the successful ascents of 8000m+ peaks, geographic flora and fauna and human activities in the range.

-Next up is the Gurkha Memorial Museum which commemorates the life and times of the bravest and fiercest warriors of the world.
-Gurkha soldiers first joined the British Army in 1815 and later went into the Indian Army after it’s independence in 1947.
-The displays include hundreds of photos of the many battles they fought, and information on life as a soldier.
+Next up is the Gurkha Memorial Musuem which commemorates the life and times of the bravest and the fiercest warriors of the world.
+Gurkha soldiers joined the British Army from 1815 and later went into the Indian Army after it’s independence in 1947.
+The displays include hundreds of photos of the many battles they fought and stories of what life was like as a soldier.

-Pokhara's lakeside district offers a nice selection of restaurants with ambience - you'll have time and space tonight to dine wherever you choose.
+Pokhara’s lakeside district is a short boatride and short walk from our lovely hotel, and it has a nice selection of restaurants - just go for a stroll and take your pick – you’ll have time and space tonight to walk along the lakefront, peruse the shops and dine wherever you choose.

 Accommodation: Fish-tail Lodge